<3<3

 Removing a bottleneck is not neutral.
 It is a force multiplier applied to every node downstream.

-Fix O(N²) at our connection pooler and every application that pools through it suddenly gets 1,000× more requests.
-Fix our kernel scheduler and every service running on that kernel surges simultaneously.
-Fix our TLS library and every HTTPS handshake in our fleet lands at once.
+Fix O(N²) at a connection pooler and every application that pools through it suddenly gets 1,000× more requests.
+Fix a kernel scheduler and every service running on that kernel surges simultaneously.
+Fix a TLS library and every HTTPS handshake lands at once.
 The throughput freed at one node floods every queue behind it — instantly, globally, without warning.

 This is computer science's trolley problem.
 Pull our lever and friction drops.
 But if we do not look downstream first, we derail everything we just unblocked.